 Twitter account are pretty much just announcements of new items for sale

 through your organization, requests for donations, and the usual, boring

 press releases, your social media activities are NOT worth following!

 There are certain things that a nonprofit, NGO, government agency or

-to make using such worthwhile: to attract more volunteers and financial
+media to make using such worthwhile: to attract more volunteers and

-donors, to keep your current volunteers and financial donors, to attract
+financial donors, to keep your current volunteers and financial donors,

-media attention, and to ensure your organization is seen as relevant and
+to attract media attention, and to ensure your organization is seen as

 Note: the term "every day" used here means every week day; it excludes

 weekends and holidays.